Silence Dogood: History

-Letters 1 & 2 – Dogood's background
+Letters 1 and 2 – Dogood's background

 Franklin created a whole background for his character, and explained this in depth in the majority of his first letter:

 The whole second letter was an account of Dogood's life:

 In popular culture

 The Silence Dogood letters feature in the 2004 movie National Treasure.
-After stealing the United States Declaration of Independence, cryptologist Benjamin Franklin Gates (Nicolas Cage), Riley Poole (Justin Bartha), and Dr. Abigail Chase (Diane Kruger) find an Ottendorf cipher hidden in invisible ink on the back of the Declaration.
+After stealing the United States Declaration of Independence, treasure hunter Benjamin Franklin Gates (Nicolas Cage), Riley Poole (Justin Bartha), and Dr. Abigail Chase (Diane Kruger) find an Ottendorf cipher hidden in invisible ink on the back of the Declaration.
 Following the discovery of a Knights Templar riddle, which said "The key in Silence undetected", a link between the Silence Dogood letters and the cipher is established.
 The cipher is used to find the hidden message in the letters, which proves to be another clue.
 With the help of a fellow museum visitor (Yves Michael-Beneche), Riley gains the letters of the cipher needed to complete the puzzle while remaining undetected by their enemies, led by Ian Howe (Sean Bean).